 The rounded corners are outdated.
 Apple has created a new shape called a superellipse.
-There is no official template of it, you can use informal templates that will help you to create its replica.
+There is no official template for it.
+You can use informal templates that will help you to create its replica.
 Every app must supply small icons for use on the Home screen and throughout the system once your app is installed, as well as a larger icon for display in the App Store.

-Apple established a golden ratio grid system according to which you can size and reconcile your elements in the right manner.
+Apple established a golden ratio grid system according to which you can size and reconcile your elements correctly.
 Though, the designers criticized the grid template and didn’t follow it totally.
-Make a design that suits you the best for the view of the icons even if that means not to pursue the grid system.
+Make a design that suits you the best for the icons’ view, even if that means not to pursue the grid system.

 What about DPs?

-Density-independent-pixels also known as device-independent-pixels help to keep UI elements the same physical size across the different density devices while maintaining the element’s sharpness.
+Density-independent-pixels, also known as device-independent-pixels, help keep UI elements the same physical size across the different density devices while maintaining the element’s sharpness.
 The denser the screen, the more pixels are required to keep the same physical size.
-It is the equivalent of roughly 160 pixels condensed into 1 inch of screen space, as compared to iOS’s 163.
+It is equivalent to roughly 160 pixels condensed into 1 inch of screen space compared to iOS’s 163.
 There is no other difference.
-The official definition says:

 When and why should you use them?

 Designing Android layouts use DP and points in case designing iOS layouts.
-Density-independent pixels and iOS points are both actual pixel units that you should use when defining UI layout, to transmit layout dimensions or position in a density-independent way.
+Density-independent pixels and iOS points are actual pixel-units that you should use when defining UI layout, to transmit layout dimensions or position in a density-independent way.